1. Integrate with Data Lakehouse

 export AWS_SESSION_TOKEN="<YOUR_AWS_SESSION_TOKEN>"

-Run the Terraform module
+Run the Terraform module for you cloud provider

 terraform init